Bylaws

 There shall be at least two regular meetings of the Board per calendar year.
 The Board shall meet immediately prior to and following the regular business of the biennial conference, and at other such times and locations as deemed appropriate by the President.
 Special meetings of the Board may be called by the President by giving at least ten (10) days’ notice to each Board Member.
 Special meetings shall be called by the President in like manner and on like notice upon written request of any six Board Members.

-Notice of the regular Board Meeting will be given by the President to each Board member of record as of the date of the notice sent stating the place, day, and hour of such meeting by written or electronic notice at least four weeks before the date of the meeting.
+Notice of the regular Board Meeting will be given by the President to each Board member of record as of the date of the notice sent stating the place, day, and hour of such meeting by written or electronic notice at least ten (10) days before the date of the meeting.

 A simple majority of the members of the Board shall constitute a quorum.
 During meetings of the Board, proxy voting may be permitted only upon the express written permission of the proxy grantor or their duly authorized attorney in fact.
 No proxy shall be valid after eleven months from the date of its execution, unless a longer time is expressly provided therein.